alanhaynes211/portsmith/README.md

 **System Tray Mode (Default)**

-Simply run `portsmith` from a terminal.
-It will automatically daemonize and appear in your macOS menu bar:
+Simply run `portsmith` from a terminal and it will appear in your macOS menu bar:

 ```bash
 # Add your SSH key (if not already loaded)